- acetylsalicylic acid

 Acute myocardial infarction

-The recommended loading dose is 150-450 mg.
+The recommended loading dose is 150-300mg, followed by a lower dose (75mg-150mg).
 The loading dose is administered as soon as possible after onset of symptoms.

 In general, acetylsalicylic acids should be used with caution in elderly patients who are more prone to adverse events.
 The usual adult dose is recommended in the absence of severe renal or hepatic insufficiency (see sections 4.3 and 4.4).
 Treatment should be reviewed at regular intervals.